 Take your time to research job requirements in that region and develop a plan for finding work.

-There are many ways through which you can search for jobs in the legal sector.
+There are many job finding techniques through which you can search for employment in the legal sector.

 - Join legal job-finding or networking clubs through the immigrant-serving agencies.